adonisjs/legacy-docs/3.0/request.md

 #### fresh

-Tells whether request is fresh or not by checking ETag and expires header.
+Tells whether the request is fresh or not by checking ETag and expires header.

 ```javascript
 request.fresh()